adeodato69/Java-trial-project-MBR-/README.md

 # Java-trial-project-MBR-
 The first java project I had part in its creation
-Read the "MBR INVESTMENTS SYSTEM.doc" file for description of how the project functions and works including the database details.
+Read the "MBR INVESTMENT MANAGEMENT SYSTEM.doc" file for description of how the project functions and works including the database details.